sojida/Design-Patterns-JS/Creational_Design_Pattern/README.md

 # Structure
 - Definition
 - Main idea
+- When to use the pattern
 - Participants and their roles
-- When to use the pattern
-- Implementation
+- Advantages and Disadvantages
+- UML Class and Sequence Diagrams
-- Consequences
+- Implementations